rbshaffer/constitute_tools/README.md

 # Usage
 ## Assumptions
 The constitute_tools parser assumes that headers are straightforwardly nested.
-If header organization is ambiguous or nesting structure switches from location to location in the document, bad results are likely.
+In other words, the hierarchical ordering of headers should be consistent in all locations in the document (though levels can be skipped or omitted) If header organization is ambiguous or nesting structure switches from location to location in the document, the parser will likely fail.

 ## Markup
 Suppose a user is interested in segmenting the following text: